klux21/callback_printf/README.txt

 where the function generates the output for the random data pointer and calls the write callback. %V expects a single pointer to a struct that contains the mentioned function and a pointer pointer as argument and may be a member of other structs that need to be written in a special format.
+That way it's possible to print an unlimited number of types and data in special formats.
+However that's all still an early state an the function prototypes may still change a bit in future versions.
+Feel free to use the discussion site to share your oppinion and ideas regarding that.

 The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf